samsh444/playwright-js-automation-framework/README.md

 # Playwright JS Automation Framework

-A project for browser automation with [Playwright](https://playwright.dev/) using JavaScript.
-Built as a foundation for cross-browser UI testing, with plans to expand into API testing, database validation, and Page Object Model architecture.
+A structured, accessible framework for browser automation with [Playwright](https://playwright.dev/) using JavaScript.
+It's built to be clear enough for anyone to clone, set up, and understand — a solid, well-documented foundation for UI test automation that's designed to grow into a full-featured framework covering API testing, data validation, and Page Object Model architecture.

 ## Tech Stack